Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: Introduction

 \paragraph{ETW branes, the holographic dictionary and Euclidean wormholes} ETW branes are an arguably well-studied case of matter strongly backreacting on AdS space.
 This can be used to generate higher genus topologies in JT gravity \cite{Jafferis:2022uhu,Jafferis:2022wez} and in sine dilaton gravity \cite{Blommaert:2025avl}.
 So far, most of the approaches to describe holographically JT or sine dilaton gravity with ETW branes and higher genus topologies require a matrix model completion \cite{Gao:2021uro,Blommaert:2025avl,Jafferis:2022uhu,Jafferis:2022wez}.
-However, the precise relation between them with the ETH model matrix model \cite{Jafferis:2022uhu,Jafferis:2022wez} is not entirely settled \cite{Miyaji:2025ucp,Berkooz:2020fvm}.
+However, the precise relation between {{ETW branes in the DSSYK model with a matrix model completion, such as}} the ETH matrix model\cite{Jafferis:2022uhu,Jafferis:2022wez} is not entirely settled \cite{Miyaji:2025ucp,Berkooz:2020fvm}.